WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 - **NOT ACID compliant**.
 This is due to the fact that you can have different number of attributes for a table row.

+#### Scaling

+There are a few approaches when it comes to scaling with dynamoDB

+- **adaptive scaling**: where dynamo automatically allocate RCU/WCU to a given partition from the provisioned RCU/WCU pool of all partitions

+* **auto scaling**: you specify the **upper and lower bounds of RCU/WCU**

+- **on demand scaling**: where you **do not have to set any limits / bounds for RCU/WCU**.
+DynamoDB will take care of provisioning those dynamically and adjusting to the

 #### Dynamo Streams

 - dynamo **streams** **hold** data for **24 hrs**